Grayknife/django-q2/docs/configure.rst

 max_attempts
 ~~~~~~~~~~~~~

-Limit the number of retry attempts for failed tasks.
+Limit the number of attempts for tasks.
 Set to 0 for infinite retries.
-Defaults to 0
+Defaults to 0.

 .. _retry: